Wednesday 7 August 2024

 a) I don't think thees and thous are the biggest problem.
 They can be explained.
 And so I wouldn't make a big deal about replacing the thees in And Can it Be.
 It is of course a wisdom call in the few cases where 'thee' leaves us with a rhyme and 'you' does not.
 You're then balancing better rhyme with clearer English

 b) Careful readers of Paul will see that archaic words don't contravene Paul's instructions if there is interpretation.
 In line with this principle, some churches put glosses for complex words in the margins.
-This is a way to raise the bar of people's understanding, rather than having to dumb everything down -which then witholds from the church the richer words of some quite complex hymns.
+This is a way to raise the bar of people's understanding, rather than having to dumb everything down -an approach which witholds from the church the richer words of some quite complex hymns.
+But I think placing glosses in the margin is a poor substitute for singing in good, modern English- since it is the sung words and not the marginalia which gets embedded in our memories.

 Thursday 12 October 2023